General FAQs

 Is the BC teaching certificate accepted across Canada?

-I am in another Teacher Education Program in a different school, can I transfer to the BEd program at UBC?
+I am in another Teacher Education Program at a different school, can I transfer to the BEd program at UBC?

 We do not take any transfer students.
-You will have to complete the entire program.
+You will have to complete the entire BEd program.

 I have a teaching license from another jurisdiction.
 Will UBC be able to offer me an equivalent designation?